JamesCalingo/ScoreKeeper/README.md

 # The future
 Right now, the app works fine as is.
 However...I'm always looking for ways to improve things.

-In that regard, I'm working on a way to have player names be changed to give some level of customization, as well as a potential color changer (I tried to pick colors that would be different from each other for the individual players, but some games/players may choose other colors than the ones I have; for example, the first two players are red and blue, but if the players chose black and green, I'd have an option to switch to those colors.)
+In that regard, I'm working on a way to have player names be changed to give some level of customization, as well as a potential color changer (I tried to pick colors that would be different from each other for the individual players, but some games/players may choose other colors than the ones I have; for example, the first two players are red and blue, but if the players chose black and green, I'd have an option to switch to those colors.).

 I may also see if I can figure out a way to make using the app as a life counter easier as well (and before you ask, yes, there are games that have a life counter and more than two players; for example, the Realms series of deckbuilders).